 What are the best products to flip for a profit?

 Buying low and selling high is a mega-popular business for side hustlers and big corporations alike.
-(Think Walmart and Amazon!)
+(I mean, this is the basic model that powers Walmart and Amazon!)

 With product flipping, you can turn bargain-hunting prowess into profits.
-In this post, you’ll learn how turn your love of online classifieds, flea markets, yard sales, and thrift stores into an extra income stream.
+In this post, you’ll learn how to turn your love of flea markets, yard sales, and thrift stores into an extra income stream.

 Stick around to read: